HTTPArchive/httparchive.org/docs/guided_tour_summary_pages.md

 ```
 ![example results](./images/guided_tour_summary_pages-numDomains_percentiles.jpg)

 The result contained 90 rows of data.
-Now that we're dealing with larger results sets, it's time to start graphing them!
+Now that we're dealing with larger result sets, it's time to start graphing them!
 In BigQuery you can save your query results to a CSV file, to a Google Sheet or export to Data Studio for visualization.
 In this guide, we'll save the output to a Google Sheet and then visualize some of this data.

 When we look at the relationship between the number of domains and the pages it looks like a fair numbers of sites load content from less than 20 unique domains.
 Using the same technique we practiced above, we can validate this by calculating the percentiles for the number of domains.